vincent-caetano/how-much/README.md

 1. **Set Your Salary:**
    - Click the extension icon in your browser toolbar
    - Enter your monthly net salary
-   - Select your salary currency (USD, EUR, or BRL)
+   - Select your salary currency from the dropdown (100+ currencies supported)
    - Click "Save & Apply"

 2. **View Time Costs:**